Arsenal W.F.C.: 2009–present: Post-Akers and the WSL

 Akers was succeeded by Tony Gervaise, who resigned in February 2010 after only eight months in charge, suggesting his position had been undermined by outside interference.
 In an unusual development, reserve coach Laura Harvey became first-team manager and Gervaise became reserve coach.
 This appointment marked the club's first female coach in any capacity.

 After a year break in play in preparation for a reformatted league, Arsenal were named as founder members of the FA Women's Super League, which commenced in the spring of 2011.
 Arsenal won the inaugural season, marking their eighth consecutive English title, and secured another domestic double by also winning the FA Cup.
 After a two-year period without a league triumph, Shelley Kerr was announced as Harvey's successor in 2013.
 Under her management, the club won two FA Women's Cups, including a win in 2014 two weeks after the men's team won the 2014 FA Cup, completing a rare FA Cup double for the club.
-But after a poor run of form which saw Arsenal gain only one point from the opening four league matches of the 2014 season, including exits from the Champions League to minnows Birmingham and a shock lose to Reading, Kerr resigned.
+But after a poor run of form which saw Arsenal gain only one point from the opening four league matches of the 2014 season, including exits from the Champions League to minnows Birmingham and a shock loss to Reading, Kerr resigned.
 She was replaced by Pedro Losa.
 Losa led the team to the 2015 FA WSL Cup and the 2016 FA Women's Cup.
 Moreover, he helped to rebuild the squad, notably recruiting younger stars like Daniëlle van de Donk, Kim Little, Beth Mead and Vivianne Miedema.
 Losa also brought through youngsters like Leah Williamson.
-However, Losa resigned following the season's end and was replaced by Joe Montemurro.
+However, Losa left following a poor start to the 2017-18 season and was replaced by Joe Montemurro.

 In July 2017, the club rebranded as Arsenal Women Football Club, in a move described by Arsenal as "clear signal of togetherness and unity", and to retain the progressive ethos of the club.
 Utilizing the core Losa helped build, Montemurro led Arsenal to the 2018–19 Women's Super League title with a game to spare.
-The win marked their first title in seven years, and marked the club's return to the Champions League for the first time in five years.
+The win marked their first title in seven years, and the club's return to the Champions League for the first time in five years.
 Montemurro left the club at the end of the 2020–21 season.